gabrie30/ghorg/README.md

 Precedence for configuration is first given to the flags set on the command-line, then to what's set in your `$HOME/.config/ghorg/conf.yaml`.
 This file comes from the [sample-conf.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml).

-Although it's optional, it is recommended to add a `$HOME/.config/ghorg/conf.yaml` following the instructions in the install section.
+If no configuration is found ghorg will use its defaults and try to clone a GitHub Org, however an api token is always required.

-You can have multiple configuration files which is useful if you clone from multiple SCM providers.
+You can have multiple configuration files which is useful if you clone from multiple SCM providers with different tokens and settings.
 Alternative configuration files can only be referenced as a command-line flag `--config`.

 If you have multiple different orgs/users/configurations to clone see the `ghorg reclone` command as a way to manage them.